ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 console.log(applyDiscount(100, 0.1)); // 90
 console.log(applyDiscount(100, 0.1)); // 90
 ```
-By avoiding global state, this function becomes consistent and straightforward.
-Its behavior is isolated, making it a dependable building block for more complex workflows.
-Testing becomes a breeze too—there’s no need to prepare external state or account for potential side effects.
+Without global state, this function is predictable and self-contained.
+Testing is simple, and it’s ready to be reused or extended as part of larger workflows.

-When you break tasks into these small, magical units, you weave a codebase that’s not just robust but a pleasure to work with.
-So the next time you craft a function, ask yourself:
-_"Is this spell focused and reliable—or will it become a cursed artifact poised to unleash chaos?"_
+By breaking tasks into small, pure functions, you build a codebase that’s both robust and enjoyable to work with.
+So, the next time you write a function, ask yourself: _"Is this spell focused and reliable—or will it become a cursed artifact poised to unleash chaos?"_

 ---